 When I started setting my goals I did some reverse engineering.
 I decided what I’d like people to remember me and my work for, how I wanted my life to be when it ended, what changes I felt were needed in this world.

 Why don’t you start there too?
 Go on, dare to dream big!
 If you have limiting beliefs such as “I’ve haven’t got what it takes”, I’m not good enough”, “I never get what I want” then deal with them first.
 Check this article to find out how to eliminate limiting beliefs.

-When setting goals use the SMART method I mentioned them in my previous post Practice Does Not Make Perfect.
+When setting goals use the SMART method I’ve also written about them in my Practice Does Not Make Perfect post.

 If you want to succeed then you need to make your goal specific and detailed

 To set a specific goal you first answer the six “W” questions:

 • Why: Specific reasons, purpose or benefits of accomplishing the goal.

 • What: What do I want to accomplish?

 • Who: Who is involved?